luis122448/developer-server/k8s/harbor/harbor-readme.md

 ### Step 4: Reinstall

 After completing the cleanup, you can follow the installation steps from the beginning to deploy a fresh instance of Harbor.
-Make sure your `harbor-template.yml.yml` or `harbor-template.yml` file is correctly configured before reinstalling.
+Make sure your `harbor-template.yml` file is correctly configured before reinstalling.